sumon-ohid/42-minitalk/README.md

 ## About the Project

 The purpose of this project is to code a small data exchange program using UNIX signals.
 The program consists of a server and a client, communicating through signals to exchange messages.
-For detailed information, refer to the subject document associated with this project.

 ## 🛠️ Usage